mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 Let's see how each category is getting automated:

 ### Flunkies: The Executive Assistant Apocalypse

+**Maria's Story**: Maria had been an executive assistant at a Fortune 500 company for 15 years.
+At 48, she managed calendars for three VPs, coordinated international travel, and took detailed meeting notes.
+She thought her job was secure because it required "human touch" and relationship management.

+Then her company implemented AI scheduling tools and automated expense reporting.
+Within six months, Maria's role was "restructured" to support eight executives instead of three, with AI handling most of the routine work.
+Her salary stayed the same, but her stress levels tripled.

 **What they used to do:**
 - Schedule meetings